-In case the above-explained method didn’t work, here an alternative that works on recently updated Windows 10 devices:
+In case the above-explained method didn’t work, here’s an alternative that works on recently updated Windows 10 devices.

-- Your Windows device will now scan available devices.
-Hopefully, your Roku is going to be one of them;
+- Your PC will now scan for available devices.
+Hopefully, your Roku is going to be one of them.

 - Click on your Roku to start screen mirroring.

 Finally, there’s a third way to mirror your screen on Windows 10 devices, once again, by going to your computer’s settings.

 - Launch the Start Menu and go to ‘Settings.’

 - Now click on ‘Display;’